280Zo/vulnforge/README.md

     If the fetch fails (timeout, etc), don't immediately show error — let user know "Download continuing in background."

+**Auto Complete**

+Get a list of models and then add it autocomplete to the text entry field

 ## Providers

 **Gemini and OpenAPI**